The world needs successful beekeepers

 -

-Weakens individual bees by feeding on vital tissue
+Weakens individual bees by feeding on their vital tissue

 -